Jump to content

 6. Awesome, looks like the water channels go straight back one either side of the thermostat.

 7. It can be many things, you've posted before about issues with idle speed and also having error codes relating to idle control and MAP sensor.
 Have these problems been fixed?
 Have you modified or changed anything recently?
 Firstly do a diagnostic check to see if there are any codes.
 Also check the obvious thing like boost pipes and vacuum hoses for damage / leaks / clamp tightness / intercooler damage / blocked air filter.
 When you say it "runs hotter" do you mean that the coolant temp. gauge moves above half way when driving hard?
-Also if you take the car for a drive early in the mor
+Also if you take the car for a drive early in the morning when the air is cold does it boost normally?

 8. Cool Cool, I've contacted admin about the PM not working.
 I can also PM some people but not others, weird.
 I too have heard of people re wiring but I don't fancy cutting the loom unless I have to, or finding the glanza loom plug and pigtail to wire it.